udit2548/Decison-Review-System/README.md

 4. Then after sponsors of the game i.e 'sponsors.jpg' is loaded in the software.

-5. After that finally the decision is shown that whether player is out or not out.
+5. After that finally the decision is shown that whether player is out or not out and as a result 'out.jpg' or 'not_out.jpg' depending on the decision made.

 # You have to install following Python Modules to run the code in your Local Machine: